-Former Presidents Clinton, Obama silent as Israel defends itself from Hamas
+Former presidents Clinton, Obama silent as Israel defends itself from Hamas

 As of midday Sunday, no social media account, presidential library or foundation associated with Democratic former Presidents Bill Clinton and Barack Obama had commented on the conflict taking place in Israel.

-The Clinton Foundation, though it has posted online since the conflict intensified over the weekend, has also yet to say anything about the situation.
+The Clinton Foundation has also yet to say anything about the situation.
 Similarly, the social media accounts belonging to Clinton did not comment on the attacks against Israel.

 Despite former President Clinton's silence, former first lady Hillary Clinton released a statement Sunday evening, saying "My prayers are with everyone affected by the horrific attacks by Hamas in Israel.
 The United States stands in strong support of our ally, today and every day."